-You may use this filing status if married as of December 31, 2009.
+You may file a joint return if you were married as of December 31, 2012.
 It does not matter whether or not you were living with your spouse.
-You may elect to file a joint return, even if you and your spouse filed separate federal returns.
+You may file a joint return, even if you and your spouse filed separate federal returns.

-You may use this filing status if your spouse died during 2009 and you did not remarry in 2009.
+You may file a joint return if your spouse died during 2012 and you did not remarry in 2012.
 See page 2 of these instructions for details.